mah0001/metadata-editor-docs-v2/documenting_video.md

 ### Enter the video description

 The `Video description` section contains all elements that will be used to describe the video and its content.
 These are the elements that will be indexed and made searchable when published in a data catalog.
 We provide below a brief description and recommendations for the metadata elements included in the default metadata template in the Metadata Editor.

-The names between brackets are the names of the elements in the metadata standard.
+In the list of metadata elements below, the *key* of each element in the metadata standard is provided between brackets next to the corresponding element's label in the template.

 **TITLE STATEMENT**